Some asymptotics for short maturity Asian options

 When $S_0 < K$, it is to be understood that the call option is out-of-the-money (OTM) and $C(T) \to 0$ as $T \to 0$ and when $S_0 > K$, we say that the put option is out-of-the-money (OTM) and $P(T) \to 0$ as $T \to 0$.
+On the other hand, when $S_0 > K$, the call option is in-the-money, and when $K > S_0$, the put option is in-the-money.
 When $S_0 = K$, we say that the call and put options are at-the-money (ATM) and both $C(T)$ and $P(T)$ approach zero as $T \to 0$.
 In this paper, we investigate the first-order approximations of the call and put prices as $T \to 0$.
 Our goal is to show that the asymptotics for the out-of-the-money case are governed by the rare events also known as large deviations and the asymptotics for the ATM case are governed by the fluctuations about some other typical events.

 We will use large deviations theory for small time diffusion processes.
 We will observe that application of the contraction principle in the field of large deviation theory will be instrumental to obtain the corresponding large deviations for the small time arithmetic average of the diffusion, $\frac{1}{T}\int_{0}^{T} S_t dt$, and hence obtain the asymptotic behavior for the out-of-the-money Asian call and put options.
 The asymptotic exponent is given as the rate function for the out-of-the-money Asian call and put options, from the large deviation principle.
-The rate function obtained is a non-trivial and not-so-obvious variational problem as shown in \cite{pirjol}.
 The asymptotics for in-the-money case is solved by applying the put-call parity.